Automating Your Pool Pump in Home Assistant Based on Daily Temperature

 • Input: sensor.home_realfeel_temperature_max_0d – this should be your weather integration’s forecast for today’s maximum temperature.

-• Output: A rounded integer value (e.g., 30 for a 30.2°C forecast).
+• Output: A rounded integer value (e.g., 10 for a 30.2°C forecast with a 0.3 multiplier).

 This sensor also gets added to the configuration.yaml: